This post may contain affiliate links. Read my disclosure page here.

 • ½ teaspoon salt, optional

-• Add the rinsed rice, 2 cups water, and salt to a pot on the stove.
+• Boil.
+Add the rinsed rice, 1½ cups water, and salt to a pot on the stove.
 Bring to a boil over high heat.

-• Once the water is boiling, stir the rice once, reduce heat to low, cover with a lid and simmer rice, without uncovering the pot, for about 18-20 minutes.
+• Simmer.
+Once the water is boiling, stir the rice once, reduce heat to low, cover with a lid, and simmer the rice, without uncovering the pot, for about 15 minutes.

 • Use the correct water to rice ratio.
-Generally, use the 1:2 rice to water ratio when cooking rice.
-Some types of rice require more water (like brown or wild rice) while other types of rice require a little bit less water (sushi rice).
+Generally, use the 1:1½ rice to water ratio when cooking rice.
+Some types of rice require more water (like brown or wild rice) because they cook longer while other types of rice require a little bit less water (sushi rice).
 Check the section below for more details on the rice to water ratio for each rice type.

 • Use a tight-fitted lid.
 Use a good lid so the steam and moisture don’t escape during the simmering cook time.

 • Cook the rice on low heat.
-Cooking rice on low guarantees that you will have well-cooked rice that is not over- or undercooked.
+Cooking rice on low or simmer guarantees that you will have well-cooked rice that is not over- or undercooked, and doesn’t stick to the bottom of the pan.

 • Don’t uncover or stir the rice during cooking.
 It’s very important not to uncover or stir the rice once it starts simmering because otherwise the steam will escape and the rice won’t cook properly.
 Be patient and don’t mess with the steam.